jiaxin-ai/ResNet9/README.md

 # ResNet-9 implementation using Pytorch, Numpy, and CuPy, respectively.
 This is an experiment homework implementing **ResNet-9** ([He et al. 2015](https://arxiv.org/pdf/1512.03385)) training on **MNIST** dataset, using **Numpy**, **CuPy** and **Pytorch**, respectively.
-  * The PyTorch implementation uses the PyTorch framework to train the model easily.
-  * The NumPy implementation manually handles parameter initialization for each layer, forward propagation, backpropagation, cross-entropy loss, and gradient calculation, along with a simplified dataloader and Adam optimizer.
+  * The NumPy implementation **manually handles parameter initialization for each layer, forward propagation, backpropagation, cross-entropy loss, and gradient calculation, along with a simplified dataloader and Adam optimizer**.
   * The CuPy implementation modifies the NumPy version to run on the GPU.

 ### This is a great project for beginners to get started with deep learning!